Muhammed Abul Manzur: Role in assassination of Ziaur Rahman

-General Hussain Muhammad Ershad, Chief of Army Staff, transferred Major-General Manzoor to a non-combatant post in Dhaka as Commandant of the Defence Services Command and Staff College.
-Manzoor was the General Officer Commanding (GOC) of Chittagong, and freedom fighters placed under his command were given the highest posts.
-Once the transfer order was sent to Manzoor, he launched a coup on the morning of 30 May, and ordered the killing of President Ziaur Rahman at Chittagong Circuit House.
-That Sunday, 30 May, Manzoor broadcast on Bangladesh Radio from Chittagong station, saying, "Let us have a united stand to run the country and make it a real nation of the people."
-In the face of an ultimatum for surrender by the government, most of Manzoor's troops had abandoned their posts or had joined the government, which ended the rebellion.
+General Hussain Muhammad Ershad, Chief of Army Staff, transferred Major-General Manzoor to a non-combatant post in Dhaka as commandant of the Defence Services Command and Staff College.
+Manzoor was the general officer commanding (GOC) of Chittagong, and freedom fighters placed under his command were given the highest posts.
+Once the transfer order was sent to Manzoor, he launched a coup on the morning of 30 May, and ordered the killing of President Ziaur Rahman at the then Chittagong Circuit House.
+After an ultimatum for surrender by the government, most of Manzoor's troops had abandoned their posts or had joined the government, which ended the rebellion.
 Later, government soldiers retook the radio station, and Bangladesh Radio announced a 500,000 taka reward for capture -dead or alive- of Manzoor.

 Although the assassination of President Ziaur Rahman was carried out in Chittagong on 30 May 1981, the military coup d'état failed.
 Major-General Manzoor went on radio to speak to the nation.
 According to the historian Anthony Mascarenhas in his Bangladesh: A Legacy of Blood, Manzoor effectively isolated Chittagong from the rest of the country.
 Chief of Army Staff, Lieutenant General Hussain Muhammad Ershad, quickly ordered to suppress any such action and issued orders to kill or capture Manzoor.
 Manzoor surrendered without incident to the police in Fatikchari.
 Manzoor was reported to have been killed on spot by angry soldiers on 2 June 1981.
 Other reports say he was killed in Chittagong Cantonment by an army officer sent from Dhaka.
 In less than a year, Lt-General Hussain Muhammad Ershad took over the country in a bloodless coup.

 Trial

-On 28 February 1995, Abul Mansur the elder brother of General Manzoor filed a murder case with Panchlaish Police Station 14 years after his killing.
+On 28 February 1995, Manzur's elder brother, Abul, filed a murder case with Panchlaish Police Station 14 years after his killing.
 Jatiya Party Chairman HM Ershad was made the prime accused in the case.
 Other accused are Maj (retired) Kazi Emdadul Haque, Lt Col (retired) Mostafa Kamaluddin Bhuiyan, Lieutenant Colonel (retired) Shams, and Major General (retired) Abdul Latif.

 Family and legacy

-He left behind his wife Rana Yasmeen Manzur and 2 daughters & 2 sons.
-They received political asylum in the US.
-He was considered a war hero as Sector 8 Commander in the Liberation War.
+Manzur's widow, Rana Yasmeen Manzur and their two daughters and two sons received political asylum in the US.
+He was considered a war hero as Sector 8 commander in the Liberation War.